 - Assault with a deadly weapon, Penal Code 245(a)(1),

 Any of these or similar California “assault and battery” crimes can form the basis of a civil lawsuit for damages.

-California has a number of options for reporting a workplace assault.
+The law affords one a number of options for reporting a workplace assault.
 Fortunately, victims don't have to choose one over the other.
 They can -- and usually should -- do more than one.

-Victims of a co-worker assault in California can:
+Victims of a co-worker assault can:

 - Report the crime to the police,